-- We advise you to exercise a high degree of caution in the Dominican Republic because of the risk of serious criminal activity and incidents of civil unrest.
+- We advise you to exercise a high degree of caution in the Dominican Republic because of the risk of serious criminal activity.

 - Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

 - Political demonstrations can occur across the country.
 You should avoid all protests and demonstrations as they may turn violent.

 - Confirmed cholera cases continue to be reported in the Dominican Republic.

 - The hurricane season is from June to November when landslides, mudslides and flooding may occur.
 In the case of a hurricane, monitor local media reports and follow the instructions of local emergency officials.
 See the Natural Disasters section for detailed advice.

 - Australia does not have an Embassy or Consulate in the Dominican Republic.
 The Australian Embassy in Mexico provides consular assistance to Australians in the Dominican Republic.

 - Be a smart traveller.
 Before heading overseas:

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy of the Dominican Republic for the most up-to-date information.

 Tourists entering the Dominican Republic must purchase a tourist card, costing USD10, which is valid for 30 days.
 Tourists wishing to stay longer need to pay an additional fee at the airport on departure or through the Department of Immigration.